Merieli/jogoDaForca-front-v1.0/README.md

     Jogo da Forca
 </h1>

-<p align="center">This is a Hangman game developed to study javascript and sass together with the concepts of mobile first and accessibility.</p>
+<p align="center">This is a Hangman game developed to study javascript and sass together with the concepts of mobile first and accessibility, finished in February 27, 2022.</p>

 <p align="center">
   <a href="https://opensource.org/licenses/MIT">